mindee/mindee-api-ruby/docs/custom_v1.md

 slug: ruby-api-builder-ocr
 parentDoc: 6294d97ee723f1008d2ab28e
 ---
 > 🚧 This product is still supported, but is considered to be deprecated.
-If you are looking for the DocTI API documentation, you can find it [here](https://developers.mindee.com/docs/ruby-generated-ocr).
+If you are looking for the docTI API documentation, you can find it [here](https://developers.mindee.com/docs/ruby-generated-ocr).

 # Quick-Start